EQT (EQT) Q3 Earnings: Taking a Look at Key Metrics Versus Estimates

 As these metrics influence top- and bottom-line performance, comparing them to the year-ago numbers and what analysts estimated helps investors project a stock's price performance more accurately.Here is how EQT performed in the just reported quarter in terms of the metrics most widely monitored and projected by Wall Street analysts:

-- Natural gas - Average natural gas price, including cash settled derivatives: $2.66 versus the five-analyst average estimate of $2.59.
+- Natural gas - Average natural gas price, including cash settled derivatives: $2.66 versus $2.59 estimated by five analysts on average.

 - NGLs, excluding ethane - NGLs price: $31.82 versus the four-analyst average estimate of $29.85.